KA HŌKEO HOʻIHOʻI

 -

 Businesses and other foodware using establishments in Hilo can participate by enrolling in the program and offering reusable foodware as an option for their customers.
 Businesses pay a per use fee comparable to the cost of disposable packaging.
 A third-party provider(s) will handle all reverse and forward logistics, washing, and inventory management.
-The program aims to be streamlined and will integrate into existing POS systems allowing minimal friction during the checkout process.
+The program aims to be streamlined and will integrate into existing point of sale (POS) systems allowing minimal friction during the checkout process.

 Up to 100 Businesses can receive technical assistance when enrolling in the program to aid in the transition from disposables to reusables through the Pollution Prevention grant funding.
 This support includes staff training, technology and collection bins, support for updating workflows, and marketing and education materials.